SAASAVR/Firmware/README.md

 # Sensor-Activated Acoustic Signal acquisition, visualization, and recognition (SAAS)
 The SAAS system contains three main components (Hardware, firmware, software).
-This document=focuses on the firmware component.
+This document focuses on the firmware component.
 Within the firmware, there are two sub-systems.
 - Arduino sketch (C++)
 - Client (Python 3.8.10 on an Ubuntu 16.4 OS)
 ## Requirements
-Ensure that the operating system being used is Ubuntu 16.4.
-If the lattepanda does not currently has Ubuntu installed please [refer to the OS installation instructions.](https://docs.lattepanda.com/content/1st_edition/os/)
+- The operating system being used on the LattePanda is Ubuntu 16.4.
+If the lattepanda does not currently have Ubuntu installed please [refer to the OS installation instructions.](https://docs.lattepanda.com/content/1st_edition/os/)
-Ensure that python 3.8.10 is installed before running scripts
+- Python 3.8.10
+- A second device to access the Lattepanda from via SSH if not using HDMI w/ monitor
+   - Recommended configuration is a Windows 10/11 device with WSL2 installed
+      - [Refer to installation guide](https://learn.microsoft.com/en-us/windows/wsl/install), ensure ssh_client is installed

 ## WORKING ON THE LATTEPANDA
 The Lattepanda is currently running Ubuntu Desktop 16.4.
 There are multiple ways to interface with it, each with their own advantages and disadvantages.
-Please note that any method will require a login.
-The default admin user can be accessed with the password 'admin'.
+Please note that any method will require a login. ***The default admin user can be accessed with the password 'admin'.***
-### 1. Connecting to a monitor via HDMI
-This is the easiest way to interface with the SAAS firmware, as it allows for full access to the operating system in a visual manner.
-Some issues may arise using this method however, as there seems to be a problem with graphical elements creating trails when moving around the screen.
-This can make configuration difficult.
-#### Steps:
-1. Connect the Lattepanda to a monitor via the HDMI port on the board.
-2. Start the device.
-A login screen should appear.
-   - Log in to the admin account using password ```admin```
-4. Connect the Lattepanda to your network.
-If using Wifi ensure that any devices being used to host other components are publically visible on the network.
-5. Open a terminal and navigate to ```cd ~/Capstone/Firmware/Server```
-6. Do all your funky dunky stuff

-### 2. Connecting to the LattePanda via SSH
+### 1. Connecting to the LattePanda via SSH
 This is the preferred method of interfacing with the SAAS firmware.
 Setting up an SSH server on the Lattepanda will allow any other device on the same network to connect to it via this method if it's IP address is known.
 **NOTE:** When editing code it's recommended to connect to the Latte Panda using Visual Studio Code.
 A guide [can be found here](https://code.visualstudio.com/docs/remote/ssh).
 1. Connect via ethernet
-   - On a separate Ubuntu system (WLSL2 on Windows 10/11 is compatible.
-[Refer to installation guide](https://learn.microsoft.com/en-us/windows/wsl/install)), ensure ssh_client is installed
 2. Ensure the LattePanda is turned on.
-3. On the separate Ubuntu system, enter the following command: ```ssh -X admin@192.168.1.250```
+3. On the separate Ubuntu system (WSL2), enter the following command: ```ssh -X admin@192.168.1.250```
    - The ```-X``` allows X forwarding to occur between the connected systems so that GUI applications from the LattePanda can run on the ssh client.
    - The ```admin@192.168.1.250``` is referring to the user account being logged into, and the ip address of the device.
 Note that this IP is static for ethernet connections and non-DHCP wireless connections.
 #### Steps from this point on are not required and are only necessary if planning on testing device using wifi.